 Can I choose a smaller red bin?

-From March 2021, you'll be able to request your red rubbish bin be swapped for a smaller bin.
+From February 2021, you'll be able to request your red rubbish bin be swapped for a smaller bin.
 However the annual charge will remain the same.
 Link to smaller red bin form

 Can I order an extra bin?